OpusCapita/filemanager/packages/server-nodejs/docs/api-overview.md

   modifiedTime: <string>,
   ?size: <string>, // for files only
   ?parentId: <string>, // for non-root only
+  ancestors: [<file stats resource>, ...], // list of ancestors starting with user root dir, empty for the root
   md5Checksum: <string>, // TODO in v2
   capabilities: {
     canListChildren: <boolean>,